stefins/dockerizing-django/README.md

 Go to `settings.py` and change the `DATABASE` section matching your credentials in `docker-compose.yml`

-This project uses WhiteNoise to serve static files
+This project uses `WhiteNoise` to serve static files and `django-probes` for checking database connection

 ## SSL Certificate for https